Missisquoi River: Cross-border valley bridge

 The Valley Bridge spans the Missisquoi River on a north-west/south-east axis.
 This bridge is located on the Canada-US border, between the two customs posts.

 The northwest part of this bridge is located in the town of Sutton, near the hamlet of Glen Sutton, in Quebec.
 The other end of the bridge is located in the municipality of Richford, in the state of Vermont in the United States, near the hamlet of East Richford.
 This bridge serves sector residents and vacationers transiting between Canada and the United States.
 This triangular metal beam bridge has two spans: one of 16 m and the other of 46.5 meters.

 According to a souvenir plaque affixed at each end of the bridge, the manufacturer of the metal superstructure of the Vallée bridge is the American company Pittsburg Des Moines Steel Co.
 The substructure was built by Cenedella & Compagny, from Milford to Massachusetts.
 Construction contracts had been awarded in 1929.
 This bridge has been listed since 1990 in the National Register of Historic Places in the United States.
 This metal bridge replaces the old concrete bridge destroyed by the November 1927 flood.

 Natural history

-In 2016, about 60% of male smallmouth bass bore eggs (androgyny).
+In 2016, about 60% of males are smallmouth bass bore eggs (androgyny).
 Pollution from farmland runoff, containing the weedkiller atrazine is a possible suspect.